divideprojects/Alita_Robot/README.md

 - Get your Bot Token from [@BotFather](https://t.me/BotFather)

 **Note:** As it is banned with an unknown reason in heroku, follow the below steps carefully!
-- First Fork this repo :)
+- First Fork this repo `:)`
 - secondly, create an empty app in the Heroku, with a custom app name; and select Europe region for faster speed.
 - Now go to the deploy tab of your app and under deployment method select GitHub and connect it.
 - after that, type the forked repo name and select it now select main branch and enable auto deploy, at last click on deploy now button!
-- Lastly, you must fill up all the vars in heroku as directed in app.json file and now turn on the worker dyno to run it :)
+- Lastly, you must fill up all the vars in heroku (if using heroku) as directed in app.json file and now turn on the worker dyno to run it `:)`

 ### Traditional